 Before I knew it, his hand had inched from my neck to the back of my head to cradle it in the hollow of his shoulder.
 The other rested on my back to hold me against him as he slumped over me.
 I probably taught him that.
 Hugging, I mean.

 Suddenly I had no idea what to say, how to feel, what to think of it all.
 I really didn't.
 I was lost.
 I wanted to tell him to get away from me, how dare you pull this after everything you've done, can't you do anything the way you're supposed to, no you're not sorry, if you really were sorry you wouldn't have done all this shit in the first place and if you think getting all lovey-dovey with me or whatever this is supposed to be will excuse you even slightly you're even more out of your mind than I thought.

-But something about the quiet helplessness tingeing his voice kept any replies from solidifying in my head, never mind leaving my mouth.
+But something about the quiet helplessness tingeing his voice kept any replies from solidifying in my head—whatever was left of it that wasn't currently splitting with pain—never mind leaving my mouth.
 And even if I did have anything else to say I'm not sure if I could have.
 All that screaming and ranting and sobbing had scrubbed my throat raw.

 L was a lot of things but helpless had never been one of them, not to me.
 Not until now.

 I breathed in his cotton scent while I still could, pressed my cheek against his surprisingly warm neck to feel his pulse flutter against it, stray strands of his hair tickling my face like mosquito bites.
 My hands were splayed across his chest and I could feel the faint beat of his heart throbbing against my palms.
 Reality fell back on me then like I'd taken a two-by-four to the back of the head.

 This kid is gonna die.
 To think that this pulse'll be all gone soon…you stupid kid, you're gonna die soon.
 How could you?

 I hate you.
 I hate you.
 I love you so much.